 Kadampa Meditation Centre in Alhaurín el Grande

 Modern Kadampa Buddhism preserves the meaning and intention of the original teachings of the Buddha; people of all nationalities, age and gender can easily understand and practice them.

 The centre is situated in beautiful natural surroundings on the outskirts of Alhaurín el Grande, about 40 minutes from the Costa del Sol.

-Currently (February 2022) work is underway on the 6th Kadampa Temple for World Peace, which will be the largest in Europe.
+The Kadampa Temple for World Peace will be the largest in Europe.